 But imagine you went in a virtual reality machine which creates the following year (played out in an hour) 100% the way it would play out (by luck).
 And when you wake up (with your memory erased), you would necessarily make the same exact choices that you made for that hour in the virtual reality.
 Otherwise, by the definition above, it wouldn't be "you".
 Any observer would then know your choices.
 If we object that there were (subatomic) influences that inevitably cannot make the virtual reality and the actual reality 100% identical (leading to the possibility of you making different choices), then imagine that the universe spontaneously reset itself for that one year.
 This goes to show that the issue of foreknowledge and free will exists only within space-time: to ask how a system (e.g. a limited human whose knowledge is solely from the universe) can know another's future choices is like asking how a scale can weigh itself.

+If we take the true essence of a person's will, knowing it would enable us to know his choices in any circumstances - the future or alternate scenarios.
 It's a little like someone telling you what they plan on doing (and you knowing they're not lying).
 This, in my opinion, removes the objection to foreknowledge being compatible with free will - weak determinism.
 Weak determinism is allowed in physics for non-determinism (proven by Bell's Theorem; possibly also the Free Will Theorem), and is shown for Quantum Mechanics models with hidden variables by the Existence Theorem.
 [Hemmo, M. and O. Shenker (2020).
 Quantum, Probability, Logic. p.432] Regardless of to what degree the Free Will Theorem is accepted, all physicists agree that Bell's Theorem proves non-determinism and genuinely stochastic models of quantum theory such as rGRWf.
 [Goldstein et al. "What Does the Free Will Theorem Actually Prove?"
 Notices of the AMS 57.11 (Dec.
 2010), p.1453] Possibly Bell's Theorem implies particles cannot be predicted by any hidden variable models even if one conjectured deterministic forces outside the universe!
 Strong determinism (e.g. multiple world interpretation, superdeterminism, etc) seems to be ruled out by von Neumann's Impossibility Proof [Hemmo, ibid], which may imply the same.
 This is further supported in the weak deterministic Bohm interpretation of QM, whereas in 2007 many non-Bohmian non-local hidden variable theories.
 [Groeblacher, S. et al. "An experimental test of non-local realism" Nature Vol. 446 (2007), pp.871-875]

 The choice a person makes isn't just slightly before the person chooses it.
 It's the same exact moment, so it's instantaneous, because it's the one and same action (the action of making the choice, and this choice choosing what it chooses).
 Because we're not different from our free will, we are our free will.
 Choice is an action from free will, independent of space-time, therefore it can be known within any temporal reality (counterfactuals): it occurs simultaneously with respect to a person operating it, because it is a person operating it.
 As such it's independent of space-time, and like the singularity of a black hole, exists within it as a point (that is it's independent and not controlled by it (unlike singularities, of course)).
 In this sense, like an infinitely small amount of midpoints (Cantor's Set Theory), this can become a part of temporal reality out of literally (with respect to space and time!) nothing; much like inertia, or "where" space(time) exactly exists "in" (Zeno's Paradox of Place).